This post contains affiliate links.

 Finally, the price tag of the Pico may be tough for some families to swallow.

 Is the Wayb Pico right for everyone?
-No. But if your family is going on an extended trip or relying on lots of taxis in your daily life and a folding travel car seat is on your must-have list, give the Wayb Pico a serious look once it’s available again.
+No. But if your family is going on an extended trip or relying on lots of taxis in your daily life and a folding travel car seat is on your must-have list, you need to give the Wayb Pico a serious look!

 Ride Safer Travel Vest review